sim4life/rock_paper_scissor/README.md

 3. A main thread that does the following:
   i.
 Start the Player1 and Player2 threads
   ii.
 Repeat the following steps 100 times:
-    a.
-Ask Player1 and Player2 for their next move each, passing in the full history of previous rounds (initially empty)
+    1. Ask Player1 and Player2 for their next move each, passing in the full history of previous rounds (initially empty)
-    b.
-Determine the winner for this round (if any)
+    2. Determine the winner for this round (if any)
-    c.
-Store the results in memory, which will be passed to the players as inputs on subsequent rounds
+    3. Store the results in memory, which will be passed to the players as inputs on subsequent rounds
   iii.
 Emit the results in a file called result.json and output a message to the console with the full path to the result file.
   iv.
 Stop the Player1 and Player2 threads